This article was last updated on November 10th, 2022

 3. New Hire Challenges

 Workplace wellness challenges for new hires are not necessarily a challenge theme.
 However, it is a very effective strategy for employee retention and, therefore, worth considering.
 New hire challenges help communicate to new employees that their health and wellness are important parts of the organization’s culture.
 This will hopefully increase engagement during their first few weeks with the company, as well as boost employee morale.
 Check out this post for specific ideas on new hire challenges.

 Even better, make it a team challenge to build a sense of camaraderie among new team members.
 Some of the challenges in the post are similar to the ones mentioned here.
 However, they are designed with the goal of integrating new hires into the company’s culture of health quickly and smoothly.

 Proper eating is an essential part of overall wellness.
 However, it is often the most difficult to address.
 Many workplace wellness challenges, for this reason, miss out on the opportunity to help their employees develop healthy eating habits.

-A around nutrition can be approached in many ways.
-For example, employers can organize catered healthy lunch groups with free meals and reward participation as well as providing for snacks (who doesn't want free healthy food!?).
+A worksite wellness challenge around nutrition can be approached in many ways.
+For example, employers can organize catered healthy lunch groups with free meals and reward participation as well as provide healthy options for snacks (who doesn’t want free healthy food!?).

-Employees can also be paired up with "accountability partners” that work to hold each other accountable.
-Partners encourage each other to choose a and participate in other promotion activities.
+Employees can also be paired up with “accountability partners” that work to hold each other accountable.
+Partners encourage each other to choose a healthy meal and participate in other health promotion activities.